The Shoulders/Arms

 Here is the final elbow pad vacuum mold after we plaster cast the PVC master.

-Again, you'll want to refer to our plaster casting and vacuumforming sections to make your final vacuumformed armor parts.
+You will probably want to refer to our plaster casting , vacuumforming sections, and fiber-glassing to make your final parts.